icons8/lunacy-docs/docs/release-notes/lunacy-3.6.md

 ### **New Features**

 - blur and shadow effects support
-- new Avatar tool, which adds a random avatar images in one click
+- new Avatar tool, which adds random avatar images in one click
 - hotkey for toggling rulers: Ctr+R
 - animation, when select artboard preset